Student Managed Investment Fund

 Do you envision learning the intricacies of managing investment portfolios for organizations?
 Here is an opportunity to do just that even before you graduate.
-Since 2009, the Western Michigan University Foundation has selected the Student Managed Investment Fund class as a large cap manager of $500,000 of WMU Foundation Funds.
-With hands-on training, initial project has evolved into a great opportunity for students to gain real-world experience and manage approximately $2.6 million.
+Since 2009, the Western Michigan University Foundation has selected the Student Managed Investment Fund class as a large cap manager of WMU Foundation Funds.
+With hands-on training, the initial project has evolved into a great opportunity for students to gain real-world experience and manage approximately $2.6 million.

-- Manage a portfolio of approximately $700,000 of WMU Foundation money.
+- Manage a portfolio of approximately $2.6 million of WMU Foundation money.

 - Get hands-on experience in fundamental research and money management.

 - Demonstrate skills that impress employers and make you more marketable in finance fields.

 - Conduct fundamental analysis and write research reports on various investments, making recommendations to buy, sell or hold.

 - Present your research to classmates and the instructor.

 - Develop your communications skills to persuade your classmates to buy, sell or hold.

 - Report your investment results to the WMU Foundation Investment Committee.

 Admission to the course is by application only.
 Performance in previous coursework and statement of professional goals are considered for admission.